 I also use them in the camper for quick clean-ups after cooking.
 Once they’ve dried out, they also make good kindling for the campfire!

 12. Sunscreen/Bug Spray

-Usually our camping locations require both bug spray and sunscreen.
+Bug bites and sunburns are no fun, so most of our favorite camping spots require both bug spray and sunscreen.
 I recently discovered this two-in-one sunscreen bug repellent that makes my life so much easier.
 Now I’m only chasing after my kids with one bottle, instead of two!

 13. First Aid Kit

 Please don’t go camping without a first aid kit!
 On our first ever camping trip, another family was with us and within the hour after setting up camp, their oldest son almost cut his thumb off (I might be exaggerating a bit) while trying to whittle a stick with a pocket knife.